It’s holiday season, 2021. Last year most of us were locked down pretty firmly. This year, it’s not quite the same.

 - What does being a solopreneur really, deep down, mean to you?

 What do you love most about being a solopreneur?
+Or if you’ve not reached those heady heights yet, what would you love most?

 It’s not always an easy role — being “solo” can sometimes feel isolating, unless you have a strong, supportive community behind you.
 It can be tiring, frustrating and sometimes discouraging.